 - Digg’s reputation as a democratic social news site was tarnished by power users who used their followings to influence the articles appearing on the Digg home page.
 As the ailing platform struggled to make a profit, the home page was further corrupted by sponsored placements.
 The platform still exists today with many of its original features reinstated.

-Digg is an American news aggregator website founded by Jay Adelson and Kevin Rose in 2004.
+Digg is an American news aggregator founded by Jay Adelson and Kevin Rose in 2004.

-The platform reached peak popularity between 2006 and 2010, with the site attracting close to 200 million unique visits per year.
-Independent websites mentioned on the Digg homepage frequently crashed due to the sudden influx of traffic, a phenomenon called the “Digg effect”.
+Independent websites mentioned on the Digg homepage frequently crash due to the sudden influx of traffic, a phenomenon called the “Digg effect”.

 Let’s take a look at how Digg fell from grace.